cubeslinger/FishItUp/README.md

 Windows Explanation:
 --------------------
 - Cast Window:
-  It shows the icon of the highest skill requiring Fishinh Pole you have in your inventory, it is used to begin fishing and casting the fishing target.
+  It shows the icon of the highest skill requiring Fishing Pole you have in your inventory, it is used to begin fishing and casting the fishing target.
 If you stop fishing and FishItUp! doesn't track it, you can click this icon again to force it to stop tracking.